About

 I've spent 25+ years in the middle of major technology shifts.
 Not the slide deck version — the part where you actually have to make it work.

 Right now, that gap is AI.
-And — turns out — it's also worldbuilding, wearables, and tabletop campaigns.
+And — turns out — it's also boxes of comics, tabletop campaigns, and what your closet says about you.
 Same instinct, more surfaces.

 What I'm building